Member of the Board of Directors

 Mr. Ramaswami holds M.S. and Ph.D. degrees in Electrical Engineering from the University of California, Berkeley and a B. Tech. degree from the Indian Institute of Technology in Madras.
 He holds 34 U.S. patents primarily in optical networking and has coauthored a textbook, "Optical Networks: A Practical Perspective."
 He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and a Distinguished Alumnus of the Indian Institute of Technology.

-Terri Timberman serves as Broadcom's Executive Vice President, Global Human Resources.
-In this role, she is responsible for managing and leading Broadcom's HR and administration functions, including organizational development, employee relations, employee training and development, compensation and benefits, and recruiting and retention strategies.
-She also leads HR strategy for acquisitions and integration programs.
+Nancy Phillips serves as Broadcom's Executive Vice President, Global Human Resources.
+In this role, she is responsible for leading Broadcom's global HR function, including organizational development, diversity and affinity programs, training, compensation and benefits, and recruiting and retention strategies.
+She will also lead HR for acquisitions and integration programs.

-Robert Tirva serves as Senior Vice President, Corporate Controller and Principal Accounting Officer of Broadcom Corporation.
-In this role, he is responsible for overseeing all accounting policies, transaction processing and financial reporting.
+Cindy Fiorillo serves as Senior Vice President of Finance and Corporate Controller of Broadcom Corporation.
+In this role, she is responsible for financial planning and strategic analysis and directing accounting policies, transaction processing, financial reporting and global real estate.